 Your first point of contact for most questions related to your postdoctoral appointment is the Lab’s postdoc manager Meg Rodriguez.
-Check out the Postdoc Resources website maintained by Meg for appointment regarding information as well as career development opportunities available for you.
-Employees at the Lab are eligible for several discounts including a reduced Cal Recreational Sports Facility membership fee and cheaper cell phone family plans.
+Check out the Postdoc Resources website maintained by the Postdoc Office for appointment regarding information as well as career development opportunities available for you.
+Employees at the Lab are eligible for several discounts and benefits.

 Healthcare in the US can seem quite complicated especially if you are not familiar with the US healthcare system.
 In this section, we will introduce you the basics of health insurance and point you toward useful resources.